downshift-js/downshift/src/hooks/useSelect/README.md

 - `ArrowDown`: Moves `highlightedIndex` one position down.
 If `circularNavigation` is true, when reaching the last option, `ArrowDown` will move `highlightedIndex` to first position.
 Otherwise it won't change anything.
 - `ArrowUp`: Moves `highlightedIndex` one position up.
 If `circularNavigation` is true, when reaching the first option, `ArrowUp` will move `highlightedIndex` to last position.
 Otherwise it won't change anything.
+- `CharacterKey`: Moves `highlightedIndex` to the option that starts with that key.
+For instance, typing `C` will move highlight to the option that starts with `C`.
+Typing keys into rapid succession (in less than 500ms each) will move `highlightedIndex` to the option starting with that key combination, for instance typing `CAL` will move the highlight to `californium` if this option exists.
 - `End`: Moves `highlightedIndex` to last position.
 - `Home`: Moves `highlightedIndex` to first position.
 - `Enter`: If there is a highlighted option, it will select it, close the menu and move focus to the toggle button (unless `defaultIsOpen` is true).